Location: South Africa

 - New pricing techniques

-Lloyd’s recently launched the Product Innovation Facility (PIF) along with 27 insurers from the market, approaching £150m of capacity available.
-We envisage successful ideas coming through the Lab will go forward to the PIF to seek capacity within the market.
+Lloyd’s recently launched the Lloyd’s Product Launchpad along with 27 insurers from the market, approaching £150m of capacity available.
+We envisage successful ideas coming through the Lab will go forward to the Lloyd’s Product Launchpad to seek capacity within the market.